Naereen/web-sphinx/alaskabombeh.en.rst

  "If your mountain is not at a convenient spot, just send us a postal card"
 ############################################################################
 .. include:: .special.rst
-.. note:: This page is a direct translation of an article I wrote for the ENS Cachan students newspaper (« La Sauce »), in April 2013.
+.. note:: This page is a direct translation of an article I wrote a while ago, for the ENS Cachan students newspaper (« `La Sauce <http://clubs.ens-cachan.fr/sauce/Sauce-du-mois/>`_ »), in April 2013.

 In the 50s, the **Lawrence Radiation Laboratory (LRL)** was a top-secret